seL4/microkit/docs/manual.md

 A *memory region* is a range of memory.

-A memory region has a *fixed* physical address if it:
+A memory region has a *fixed* physical address if it either:

 1. has an explicitly defined physical address, or
 2. is a subject of a `setvar` element with a `region_paddr` attribute (See [System Description File](#sysdesc)).
 In this case